ninjaalex888/courses/csci5622/homework/learnability/assign.md

 It turns out that the VC Dimension of this hypothesis class is infinite.
 In other words, for **any** number of training examples there exists a configuration of points which can be shattered by the sine functions.
 You will prove this fact by construction, by completing the code in *vc_sin.py* to determine the parameter w that perfectly classifies a given training set.
 In addition to completing the code you should clearly describe your solution technique in your analysis.
-To make things easier (you'll have to do some thinking as to why this makes things easier) we've set up the code so that the training points are of the form 2**(-k) where k is a nonnegative integer.
+To make things easier (you'll have to do some thinking as to why this makes things easier) we've set up the code so that the training points are of the form x = 2**(-k) where k is a nonnegative integer.

 <br>